What is Intellectual Property?

 What do I need to do about my Intellectual Property protection?

-The Patent and Trade Mark Attorneys at Spruson & Ferguson will be able, in close consultation with you, to take care of all aspects of your intellectual property protection.
-All of our attorneys are experts in the technologies and industry sectors that they work with, and use this expertise to understand your business fully.
+The Patent and Trade Mark Attorneys at Spruson & Ferguson are able to take care of all aspects of your intellectual property protection.
+All our attorneys are experts in the technologies and industry sectors in which they work, and use this expertise to fully understand your business.